kevinmarks/Pestagram/README.md

 I've modified nodestagram a bit for this.
 It needs more tidying up...

+TODO:
-TODO: Add OAuth support so you cna see your own and friends photos in this view.
+Add OAuth support so you can see your own and friends photos in this view.
+Add Pinterest Pin buttons